rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

     * On `Settings > Network & Internet > Change adapter Options`:
         * Double-click `Ethernet Instance 0`
         * Click `Properties`
+        * Ensure `Internet Protocol Version 6 (TPC/IPv6)` in unchecked.
+          (As of the time of the last revision of this document, IPv6 should be disabled on the Windows side.)
         * Select `Internet Protocol Version 4 (TPC/IPv4)` and click
           `Properties`
             * Set the IP address (the values are the ones I used):